ipaullly/sendIT/README.md

 pip install -r requirements.txt
 ```

-## Unit Testing
+## Testing
 To test the endpointsensure that the following tools are available the follow steps below
    ### Tools:
      Postman

 ### Commands
-  The application was tested using `pytest` and coverage. run the following command
+  The application was tested using `pytest` and coveralls.

-     pytest --with-coverage --cover-package=app  && coverage report
+     pytest --cov-report term-missing --cov=app